PowerPass Cmdlet Reference for the Windows PowerShell Data Protection API and KeePass 2 Edition

 In this example we load all the files from the current directory into our locker using the full path from the location on disk as the filename.

-# Add all the file in the current directory as attachments with the full path as the stored filename
+# Attach all files in the current directory using the full path and filename

 Get-ChildItem | Add-PowerPassAttachment -FullPath

-# Add all the file in the current directory as attachments with the full path as the stored filename
+# Compress and attach all files in the current directory using the full path and filename

 Get-ChildItem | Add-PowerPassAttachment -FullPath -GZip